Mega Man X4: Plot

 Back at headquarters, X is greeted by a rookie Hunter named Double, while Zero rendezvouses with Iris.
-Double and Iris outline the locations of the Reploid leaders who have sworn their loyalty to Repliforce, as well as Mavericks unaffiliated with Repliforce that are spreading chaos.
-Once four of the eight Mavericks are defeated, Colonel issues a challenge to X and Zero, which he either escapes from after defeat (X) or is stopped by the intervention of Iris (Zero).
-Once all eight Mavericks are beaten, X and Zero are sent to a space port where Colonel guards Repliforce's launch into outer space; Colonel dies after an ensuing battle.
-X and Zero infiltrate the Repliforce's space station, known as the Final Weapon, which is capable of destroying all human life on Earth.
-X must fight Double, who is revealed to be a double agent sent to gain information from the Hunters.
-Zero is forced to battle Iris, who is torn between the ideals of her brother and her feelings for Zero.
-Zero kills Iris in the confrontation, which causes him to break down in an existential crisis, as he questions his ideals and motives.
-Once Double, Iris, and General are defeated, Sigma reveals he caused the Sky Lagoon crash in order to instigate the conflict between the Maverick Hunters and Repliforce, and announces his intention to wipe out humanity.
-Additionally in Zero's scenario, Sigma reminds Zero of the time that Sigma led the Maverick Hunters, and of a vicious battle between the two that ended with Zero's apprehension as a Maverick.
+Eight Mavericks who have sworn allegiance to Repliforce are outlined for X and Zero to eliminate.
+One of them, ex-Hunter Magma Dragoon, reveals that he caused the Sky Lagoon incident for a chance at fighting X and Zero, but hints that he was working for someone other than Repliforce.
+Once all eight Mavericks are beaten, X and Zero are sent to a space port where Colonel guards Repliforce's launch into outer space; Colonel dies in the ensuing battle.
+X and Zero infiltrate the Repliforce's space station, known as the Final Weapon.
+X must fight Double, who is revealed to be a double agent sent to gain information from the Hunters, while Zero is forced to battle Iris, who is torn between her brother's dream and love for Zero.
+Zero kills Iris in the confrontation, which causes him to break down in an existential crisis.
+The genocidal Maverick Sigma then reveals he orchestrated the Sky Lagoon crash and sent Dragoon and Double to instigate the conflict between the Maverick Hunters and Repliforce.
+Additionally in Zero's scenario, Sigma reminds him of the time that Sigma led the Maverick Hunters, and of Zero's origin as a Maverick that led to vicious battle between the two where the Maverick Virus passed from Zero to Sigma.
 In the end, Sigma is destroyed, but reveals he already activated the Final Weapon.
 General then appears and sacrifices himself to destroy the Final Weapon, allowing X and Zero to escape and return to Earth.

-In X's ending, he thinks back to the battles he had endured.
-Zero contacts X and tells him to return to Earth to rest.
-X begs Zero to promise to take care of him, should he become a Maverick himself.
-Zero tells X not to have such thoughts.
-In Zero's ending, he is wrought with pain and guilt for being unable to save any of the Repliforce members, and becomes heartbroken over the death of Iris.
-He then wonders to himself if all Reploids are destined to become Mavericks.
+As they escape, X begs Zero to promise to kill him should he become a Maverick, but he does not answer.
+Meanwhile, Zero is wrought with pain and guilt for being unable to save any of the Repliforce members, most notably Iris.